github/GitHub-for-Startups-HQ/Partner Assets.md

 > [Access GitHub's Logos here](https://github.com/logos)

 We’ve partnered with GitHub for Startups to unlock exclusive benefits designed to fuel your growth on the world’s leading AI-powered developer platform.
-The partnership offers startup-friendly pricing (up to $25,000 in total savings), tailored technical guidance, access to a global startup network, and other opportunities.
+Through this partnership, you’ll gain access to startup-friendly pricing (up to $25,000 in savings), tailored technical guidance, and access to a global startup network.
+Below is info on t

 **Program Offer**